 RsLogix 500 - Allen Bradley Micrologix Data Logging

-As many of you know the Micrologix 1100, 1400, and 1500 have a data logging feature that allows acquired data from these units using only the Micrologix DataLog Extract Utility and RsLinx Lite , both which are downloadable free of charge from Allen Bradley’s website.
+The Allen Bradley Micrologix 1100, 1400, and 1500 all have a built in data logging feature that allows acquired data from these units using the free Micrologix DataLog Extract Utility.

 To be free, this is one of the most straight forward methods I have seen for acquiring data from a Programmable Logic Controller.
 Below is a step by step rundown on how to do it.